dataliterate/designtools-hackday-visual-creator/README.md

 ```
 Application criteria:
-- short bio (who are you, what do you do, where do you come from)
+- short bio (who are you, what do you do, where do you come from, your website)
-- your website/online portfolio
+- up to 3 product/software work examples (eg former sketch plugins)
 - your motivation to join
 - to the hackdays I bring …
-- up to 3 product/software work examples (eg former sketch plugins)
+- existing ideas for Sketch Plugins
 ```

 ## Schedule